• Skip to primary navigation

 See the recipe card below for a complete ingredient list and measurements.

 • Spring mix salad greens - You can really use any lettuce or mix here.
-Baby spinach leaves or fresh arugula would work well too.
 No need to wash the lettuce if you buy a pre-washed mix.
+I like use us a mix of spring baby greens.

 • Ripe strawberries - Fresh strawberries are in peak season with the best flavor during April through July.
 In addition, the year-round California strawberries that are grown outdoors with a cover are pretty good too.

 • Chopped pecans - You can substitute any nuts here.
-Try thinly sliced almonds, candied pecans, or walnuts.
-These add great crunch (without any gluten).
+These add great crunch without any gluten.

 • Crumbled feta cheese - Goat cheese would be delicious in this strawberry salad as well.
 Or make it vegan or parve with a cheese alternative like Violife Just Like Feta.

-• Salad dressing - Balsamic vinegar and strawberries go well together, so a balsamic vinaigrette would be perfect.
-Make your own homemade dressing or use store bought to make it easier!
+• Salad dressing - Balsamic vinegar and strawberries go well together, so a simple balsamic vinaigrette is a great match for this salad.
+Make your own homemade dressing, or use store bought to make it easier.
 I sometimes use Brianna's Blush Wine Vinaigrette dressing which adds tang and sweetness.

-• Other ingredients - Feel free to throw in whatever else you have on hand like thinly sliced red onion, avocado, or croutons.
+• Other ingredients - Feel free to throw in whatever else you have on hand like fresh basil, avocado, or croutons.

 A white bowl of strawberry salad, pecans, and feta with a wooden handled fork.